aberba/ghana-apis/README.md

 # Ghana APIs
-My collection of APIs available for use in Ghana - handy for building solutions.
-Ratings are based on my personal (probably inaccurate) assessment.
+A collection of APIs available for use in Ghana - handy for building tech solutions.
+You are welcomed to suggest more.

+> Ratings are based on my personal experience as I use a number of them in [Nnipa](https://https://nnipa.app), docs, and intuition based assessment.
+I know it's not the best metric so take it with a grain of salt.

 ## Outline
 * [Payments](#payments)